Guild Mortgage is one name you may have come across lately while searching for a mortgage.

-- Founded in 1960, originally known as Guardian Mortgage
+Founded in 1960, originally known as Guardian Mortgage

-- Offered FHA loans and financing for homes built by American Housing Guild
+- Initially offered FHA loans and financing for homes built by American Housing Guild

 - Now a top-10 mortgage lender nationwide that offers all types of home loans including mortgage refinances

 Originally known as Guardian Mortgage, the company began in 1960 in San Diego, California, founded by Martin Gleich.